-When a child has a fear of needles, heading to an appointment for a COVID-19 vaccination or a well-check visit that involves vaccines can quickly devolve into a tearful meltdown.
+When a child has a fear of needles, heading to an appointment for a COVID-19 vaccination or a well-check visit that involves a shot can quickly devolve into a tearful meltdown.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 How can you make sure your child gets protected from the emerging COVID-19 virus or longer-standing diseases such as measles, chickenpox and tetanus without an additional dose of drama?

-As a parent, sibling or caretaker, you have an important part to play.
+As a parent or caretaker, you have an important part to play.
 What you do before, during and after the appointment can calm their fears ― particularly regarding the COVID-19 vaccine now available to children age 5 and older.

-Here’s some guidance for your child’s COVID-19 vaccination or doctor’s visit.
+Here is some guidance for your child’s COVID-19 vaccination or doctor’s visit.

-Threaten or scold them.
-Even if there’s screaming or crying involved, don’t criticize or scold your child.
+- Don’t threaten or scold them.
+Even if there’s screaming or crying involved, don’t criticize your child.
 Instead, reassure them that you’re right there with them, and it will be over quickly.